srinathm26/first/001_Requirements/README.md

 3) Contact Search

 4) Displaying Contact Book

 Addition :

 Get the input for Name, Mobile Number, Email.

-Validate
+Validate :

-Check whether the Name should contains alphabets only.
+*Check whether the Name should contains alphabets only.
-Check whether the Mobile number should contains numbers and exactly 10 digits.
+*Check whether the Mobile number should contains numbers and exactly 10 digits.
-Email must contains @, and should have the minimum length of 5.
+*Email must contains @, and should have the minimum length of 5.